onap/vnfrqts-testcases/docs/OnboardInstantiateTests.rst

 **Steps**

+1. Execute VVP validation scripts to ensure VNF Heat Templates are compliant with the VNF Heat Template Requirements.

-1. Create the generic Vendor License Model (VLM) in SDC
+2. Create the generic Vendor License Model (VLM) in SDC

-2. Create the Vendor Software Product (VSP) in SDC.
+3. Create the Vendor Software Product (VSP) in SDC.
 The VSP will be auto-assigned a unique name to avoid collisions with other VSPs in the lab environment.

-3. Upload the ONAP-compliant Heat archive (zip file) as an artifact of the VSP in SDC.
+4. Upload the ONAP-compliant Heat archive (zip file) as an artifact of the VSP in SDC.

-4. Assign any "Unassigned Files" in SDC to Artifacts
+5. Assign any "Unassigned Files" in SDC to Artifacts

-5. Validate the VSP and ensure no SDC **errors** are raised, but **warnings** are acceptable.
+6. Validate the VSP and ensure no SDC **errors** are raised, but **warnings** are acceptable.
 If errors are reported, then halt the test and report a failure.

-6. Assign the generic VLM to the VSP in SDC.
+7. Assign the generic VLM to the VSP in SDC.

-7. Create the Virtual Function (VF) in SD.
+8. Create the Virtual Function (VF) in SD.
 The VF will be auto-assigned a unique name to avoid collisions with other VSPs in the lab environment.

-8. Create the Service in SDC.
+9. Create the Service in SDC.
 The Service will be auto-assigned a unique name to avoid collisions with other VSPs in the lab environment.

-9. Assign the VF/VNF to the Service Model in SDC.
+10. Assign the VF/VNF to the Service Model in SDC.

-10. Distribute the Service Model from SDC.
+11. Distribute the Service Model from SDC.

-11. Register Preload (i.e. per instance configuration data) with SDNC
+12. Register Preload (i.e. per instance configuration data) with SDNC

-12. For each VF module in the VNF, starting with the base module, trigger instantiation from VID.
+13. For each VF module in the VNF, starting with the base module, trigger instantiation from VID.

+14. After VNF Instantiation, query openstack for heat stack details to validate successful instantiation.

 **Pass/Fail Criteria**

 Following, or during, test execution the tests below will be executed to evaluate the success of the overall test case.
 As previously stated above, if any individual test step fails, then the test case will fail.
-In this scenario, some or all of the criteria below may not be executed.

 1. The Heat stack has been successfully created in OpenStack without errors

-2. If the VNF exposes Operations, Administration, and Management (OAM) interfaces on an OAM network, then each IP address address exposed by the VNF on the OAM network must respond to a PING command.
-The identification of the OAM network and IPs is left to the implementation and documentation of the **Test Engine**.
-3. Each virtual machine in the OpenStack Heat stack must have a corresponding ``vserver`` ONAP's Available and Active Inventory (AAI) component with all required data elements
-4. The VNF has a ``VNFC`` object recorded in AAI with all required data elements
+2. The Heat stack configuration matches the definition from the associated Heat templates and environment settings provided as input (or derived by) the **Test Engine**

 Test Case Description: VNF Onboarding and Instantiation using TOSCA